freetom/Fraud-Blocker-multi-browser-extension/README.md

 ##Chrome
-To get the chrome version, first clone the repository, then apply the patch by running `patch -p1 < chrome.patch` from the root directory of the extension
+To get the chrome source version, first clone the repository, then apply the patch by running `patch -p1 < chrome.patch` from the root directory of the extension

+You can install if from [Chrome WebStore Page](https://chrome.google.com/webstore/detail/fraud-blocker/mbkgkcnibjdpieobolniabeakmlpfhhk)

 ##Internals